Key Stage 3 Science Curriculum Intent

 The curriculum aims to ensure that all pupils:

-The KS3 SOW describes a sequence of knowledge and concepts where students are encouraged to develop a secure understanding of each key block of knowledge and concepts in order to progress to the next stage.
+The Key Stage 3 scheme of work describes a sequence of knowledge and concepts where students are encouraged to develop a secure understanding of each key block of knowledge and concepts in order to progress to the next stage.
 They will develop a deeper understanding of a range of scientific ideas in the subject disciplines of biology, chemistry and physics.
-Pupils will begin to see the connections between these subject areas and become aware of some of the big ideas underpinning scientific knowledge and understanding.
+Pupils will begin to see the connections between these subject areas and become aware of some big ideas underpinning scientific knowledge and understanding.
 They will be encouraged to relate scientific explanations to phenomena in the world around them and start to use modelling and abstract ideas to develop and evaluate explanations.

-Pupils will become familiar with and use, technical terminology accurately and precisely.
+Students will become familiar with and use technical terminology accurately and precisely.
 They will apply their mathematical knowledge to their understanding of science, including collecting, presenting and analysing data.
-Pupils will become familiar with and use SI units and IUPAC chemical nomenclature.
+Pupils will become familiar with and use standard units in and IUPAC chemical nomenclature.
 They will use simple equations and carry out appropriate calculations and undertake basic data analysis.